geewynn/nlp_projects/Tag Generator/REAME.md

 ### TFIDF
 - Term frequency inverse document frequency returns the most important word in a documents.

-- For the final model I used the term TFIDF model to generate tags from a collection of text/content.
+- For the final model I used the term NMF model to generate tags from a collection of text/content.